qcovery/core/module/AvailabilityPlus/ReadMe.md

 ## ToDos
 - Create Composer module
+- remove hard-coded references to `/vufind/...`, so URLs are generated independently of whether `/vufind` is used with URL path
+- rework MARC configuration in [../../config/vufind/availabilityplus.yaml](../../config/vufind/availabilityplus.yaml) to be more generic, currently it is based on the MARC structure used by [K10plus-Zentral](https://github.com/gbv/findex-config/tree/master/SolrCloud)
 - Rework DAIA configuration and move grouping from templates to DAIA-Resolver
 - Change Resolver interface to allow for providing MARC-Data for configuration or rules based on MARC-Data
 - Add A+ parsing for SFX-Resolver
 - Add CrossRef to get DOIs to pass on to Unpaywall
+- rework availabilityplus-result-list.phtml and availabilityplus-result-list.phtml, only one Template might be necessary, potentially they might not be needed if parameter values can be obtained directly in [GetItemStatuses.php](src/AvailabilityPlus/AjaxHandler/GetItemStatuses.php#L94)